Skip to main content Skip to footer

 2. Scope creep

-Scope creep is a classic project management challenge that refers to how the requirements of a project change from what was originally agreed at project initiation.
+Scope creep is a classic project management challenge that refers to how the requirements of a project change from what was initially agreed at project initiation.

-It’s common — one of the top challenges cited by project professionals — and doesn’t need to cause too much drama if managed effectively.
+It’s common — PMI reported that 34% of projects globally were impacted by scope creep — but it doesn’t need to cause too much drama if managed effectively.

 Take this hypothetical example from the construction industry: